 2. "Rush Limbaugh on decaf"

-In the 1990s, Pence had a radio talk show called The Mike Pence Show and also did a Sunday TV show in Indianapolis.
+In the 1990s, Pence hosted a Sunday TV show in Indianapolis and also had a radio talk show called The Mike Pence Show.
 He described himself as "Rush Limbaugh on decaf," meaning while a conservative, he was not as bombastic as the popular Limbaugh, who hosts his own talk show.
-That's something people see as a positive for Pence on a Trump ticket given Pence's reputation for a low-key, unflappable demeanor.

 3. "Confessions of a negative campaigner"

-5. He gained notoriety for his role in the Indiana Religious Freedom Restoration Act
+4. He gained notoriety for the Indiana Religious Freedom Restoration Act.

 In 2015, he signed into law a controversial "religious freedom" bill, which spurred wide backlash.
 Critics said the bill could allow business owners to ban LGBT customers based on a claim of religious freedom.

 After "business, civic and sports leaders ... strongly called for a fix to the legislation," USA Today noted, Pence later signed a revised version of the law.

 But Pence appeared to back the bill in an interview on Fox in March 2015.

 "Well let me say first and foremost, I stand by this law," he said.
 "But I understand that the way that some on the left, and frankly some in the national media, have mischaracterized this law over the last week might make it necessary for us to clarify the law through legislation.
 And we were working through the day and into the night last night with legislative leaders to consider ways to do that."